Vietnam.vn - Nền tảng quảng bá Việt Nam

 Henry celebrates with Wenger after scoring a goal for Arsenal in the Premier League.
 Photo: AFP

-After an unsuccessful season at Juventus, Henry reunited with Wenger at Arsenal and enjoyed great success.
-The striker, nicknamed "Son of the Wind", scored 175 goals, won the Premier League Golden Boot four times, and contributed greatly to Arsenal winning two Premier League titles and three FA Cups between 1999 and 2007.
+After an unsuccessful season at Juventus, Henry reunited with Wenger at Arsenal and achieved great success.
+The striker, nicknamed "Son of the Wind," scored 175 goals, won the Premier League Golden Boot four times, and played a major role in helping Arsenal win two Premier League titles and three FA Cups between 1999 and 2007.

-With Barca, Henry won a Champions League, two La Ligas and a Copa del Rey.
-After leaving Barca in 2010, Henry joined the New York Red Bulls in the MLS, where he played for five seasons and had a return to Arsenal on loan in the 2011-2012 season.
+While playing for Barcelona, Henry won one Champions League, two La Liga titles, and one Copa del Rey.
+After leaving Barca in 2010, Henry joined New York Red Bulls in the American Major League Soccer (MLS).
+He played there for five seasons and made a return to Arsenal on loan in the 2011-2012 season.

-At the international level, Henry also won all major titles with the French team including the 1998 World Cup, Euro 2000 and the 2003 FIFA Confederations Cup.
+At the international level, Henry also won all the major titles with the French national team, including the 1998 World Cup, Euro 2000, and the 2003 FIFA Confederations Cup.

-In his coaching career, Henry has been an assistant twice with the Belgian national team, leading Monaco, Montreal Impact.
-This former striker is currently the coach of the French U21 and Olympic team preparing to compete in the men's football of the 2024 Paris Olympics.
+In his coaching career, Henry has served twice as an assistant coach for the Belgian national team, and has managed Monaco and Montreal Impact.
+Currently, the former striker is the coach of the French U21 and Olympic teams preparing for the men's football tournament at the 2024 Paris Olympics.

 Hong Duy